Donn Beach: Transition to Hawaii

 When Beach and Sund divorced in 1940 they had remained business partners.
 In 1945 he signed control of the restaurants over to her, retaining a role as consultant and figurehead.
 As part of the settlement, Beach was not allowed to open a Don the Beachcomber within the United States.
 Some believe he may have been forced out in part by the mob.
 The Chicago Don the Beachcomber had become entangled with Mafia associates.

 Beach then moved to the Territory of Hawaii, where he continued his burgeoning entertainment and tiki-themed enterprises.
 He settled in Waikiki, where he opened his second "Polynesian Village", known as Waikiki Village.
 As the creator of the International Market Place, for its construction he placed his offices in the limbs of an enormous banyan tree that was in the market's center.
 The village was dotted with many thatch huts and wood carvings made by one of Beach's friends, "Mick" Brownlee.
 The International Market Place would also feature the Dagger Bar, and a series of Don the Beachcomber restaurants.
 The bar was named after a dagger that was allegedly a trophy that Beach brought back from his time in WWII, a reproduction of an imperial Roman-style Puglia knife that he had gotten in Italy.

 The market flourished, and Beach's impact on tourism was such that many viewed his contributions as profoundly important.
 He was honored with a House Resolution Tourism Award in 1957.
 Beach and Pete Wimberly also played an important role in establishing preservation laws for the Lahaina Historic District, which was later designated as a National Historic Landmark in 1962.
 At its height, the International Market Place encompassed 50 shops, night clubs, and restaurants, three of which were owned by Beach himself.

 Beach remarried in the early 1960s to a Costa Rican woman who would become Carla Beach.
 The relationship was described as tempestuous and harmful to Beach's businesses and they divorced.
 She later became an actress who went by the name Carla Beachcomber and Carla Beachcomber Lutz.

 After the divorce Beach met and married a younger woman of partial Maori ancestry from New Zealand who would become his third wife, Phoebe Beach.
-He built an elaborate houseboat, the Marama, a prototype for what he hoped would be floating housing in Hawaii, but failed to get the zoning for it.
-He eventually shipped the houseboat to Moorea, and lived there in retirement for a number of years before a succession of hurricanes destroyed it.
+He built an elaborate houseboat, the Marama, a prototype for his ambitions for floating housing in Hawaii, but failed to get the zoning for it.
+He eventually shipped the houseboat to Moorea, and lived there in retirement for a number of years before a succession of cyclones destroyed it.

 In 1989 he died of liver cancer and was buried in the National Memorial Cemetery of the Pacific in Honolulu.